awalindeep/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Goals

-* From Outcomes based on Goals analysis it can be determined that percentage Failed Kickstarter campaigns was lower for lower fundraising goals.

 * [The outcomes based on goals line chart](https://github.com/awalindeep/Kickstarter-Analysis/blob/AwalinGHMAIN/Resources/Outcomes_vs_Goals.png) also dictates that the campaigns with lower fundraising goals had high success rate.

+*   From Outcomes based on Goals analysis it can be determined that the percentage of Failed Kickstarter campaigns was low for lower fundraising goals.

-* In result we can conclude that the higher the fund raising goals the lower the success rate of a campaign.
+*   So, we can conclude that the higher the fund raising goals the lower the success rate of a campaign.